 Course details can be found here.

 The order in which the courses are selected will be considered the order of preference.
-Students who wish to be considered for this program do not need to complete the rest of the Scholarship Application or provide financial documentation.
+Students who wish to be considered for Emerging Rural Leaders II do not need to complete the rest of the Scholarship Application or provide financial documentation.

 Applicants to ERL II will be asked to respond to the following essay questions in the application: